Optimal Initialization in Depth: Lyapunov Initialization and Limit Theorems for Deep Leaky ReLU Networks: Haar Measures

 In this section, we briefly discuss for convenience of the reader Haar measures on topological groups such as Lie groups.

-A \textbf{tolopogical group} is a group $G$ endowed with a topology such that the maps $(g,h) \mapsto gh$ and $g\mapsto g^{-1}$ are continuous.
+A \textbf{topological group} is a group $G$ endowed with a topology such that the maps $(g,h) \mapsto gh$ and $g\mapsto g^{-1}$ are continuous.
 Recall that the Borel $\sigma$-algebra is the smallest $\sigma$-algebra containing all the open sets.
-A left Haar measure is Borel measure that is invariant under left-multiplication and is defined as follows.
+A left Haar measure is a Borel measure that is invariant under left-multiplication and is defined as follows.

 \begin{definition} Let $G$ be a topological group.
 A Borel measure $m_G$ on $G$ is called a (left) \textbf{Haar measure} if $m_G(U) > 0$ for every open set $U\subset G$ and for every Borel set $C\subset G$ and $g \in G$, where $g\cdot C = \{gc \,:\, c\in C \}$. \end{definition}